pmndrs/gltfjsx/readme.md

 Turns GLTF assets into dynamic, re-usable [react-three-fiber](https://github.com/react-spring/react-three-fiber) JSX components.
 See it in action here: https://twitter.com/0xca0a/status/1224335000755146753

-The usual GLTF workflow is cumbersome.
-When a GLTF is dropped into the scene, objects can then only be found by traversal, changes are made by mutation.
-With gltfjsx the full graph is under your control, you don't need to search for things any longer.
-All the changes that you make are immutable: addindg shadows, events, binding materials to state, conditional contents, removing or swapping out parts, changing parent-child relations.
+The usual GLTF workflow is cumbersome: objects can only be found by traversal, changes are made by mutation, making contents conditional is hard.
+With gltfjsx you don't search for objects any longer, the full graph is declarative.
+All the changes that you make are immutable: shadows, events, materials, conditional contents, removing or swapping out parts, changing parent-child relations.

 ## Usage